There are a bunch of excellent power racks on the market right now.

 Pro Power Cage

-Sure, it only has a 500 lb weight capacity and a standard straight pullup bar.
+Sure, it only has a 500 lb maximum weight capacity and a standard straight bar for pull ups.

-However, it also has bumper plate pegs on the back to stabilize the rack and add some storage.
+However, it also has bumper plate pegs on the back to stabilize the squat rack and add some plate storage.

-It comes with standard j-cups and safeties, and overall, it is a pretty solid buy.
+It comes with standard j-hooks and safeties, and overall, it is a pretty solid buy.

 And at the price they’re asking, I definitely recommend this one!